 Henry is dead – he was shot three times and a sign saying “delator” was hung around his neck.
-With one of Peter’s sons now dead there’s a sense that real life is me isoap opera An Englishman’s Castle.
+With one of Peter’s sons now dead there’s a sense that his real life is turning into a soap opera.
 One example of this is when Peter’s wife is told of her son’s death.
 She tells her husband that she won’t cry – instead she’ll behave as bravely as Peter’s fictional family.

 As events get darker and darker, Kenneth More remains the solid centre of the story.
 Now promoted to programme controller, Peter has the ultimate responsibility for initiating the revolution – a code-word inserted into the next episode of his soap opera will be the call to arms.